 Poor record-keeping can lead to financial mismanagement and missed opportunities for deductions.
 Use accounting software to maintain accurate records and regularly review them to ensure everything is in order.

 Some business owners rely solely on personal credit to finance their business.
-This limits your financing options and can negatively impact your personal credit score.
+Additionally, this limits your financing options and can negatively impact your personal credit score.
 Focus on building and maintaining a strong business credit profile.

 Timely payments are crucial for maintaining a good credit score.
 Late payments can damage your credit and make it harder to obtain financing.
 Set up reminders or automatic payments to ensure bills are paid on time.